 Hi!
 I’m Wei, a self-taught cook from North-west China.
-Since moving to Europe, almost ten years ago, I developed a passion for food and with three culinary fans of my own, I currently live in a red brick house (“Red House”) in Bedford, England, where every recipe in this blog is enthusiastically developed and mindfully tested (Read more about the blog here).
+Since moving to Europe, over a decade ago, I developed a passion for food and with three culinary fans of my own, I currently live in a red brick house (“Red House”) in England, where every recipe in this blog is enthusiastically developed and mindfully tested (Read more about the blog here).

 Why “Spice”?
 Simply because I can’t survive without spice, neither in food nor in life.
 Plus, even those who have little interest in food might know “Chinese Five-Spice”.
 So the word “Spice” may well give you a hint of the kind of cuisine I am sharing here.

 I guess your next question could be “Why blogging?”.
 To be honest, writing a food blog is not an impulsive decision (even though I am rather impulsive when it comes to trying new things).
 I gave myself three solid reasons before I started this journey.

 For the past.
 As I grow older, I realise more and more that all my inspiration and capacity for cooking comes from the influence of my parents who cooked every single meal from scratch (literally) in a tiny kitchen.
 They had a limited number of ingredients but this was outweighed by their great passion and imagination.
 They never intended to teach me how to cook but they always allowed me to play around the stove and to have the first taste of their scrumptious dishes.
 While living far away from them, I’ve been trying to reproduce those flavours from my childhood.
 Sharing those influences with you here is a great way to preserve their culinary legacy.